MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/whereoperator.md

 * **Simplest terms first**: If you have multiple clauses conjoined with `and`, put first the clauses that involve just one column.
 So `Timestamp > ago(1d) and OpId == EventId` is better than the other way around.

-For more information, refer to the summary of [available String operators](./datatypes-string-operators.md) and the summary of [available Numerical operators](./numoperators.md).
+For more information, see the summary of [available String operators](./datatypes-string-operators.md) and the summary of [available Numerical operators](./numoperators.md).

 **Example**